mikefsn/mikefsn.github.io/_posts/2022-10-18-goodbye-zig.md

 Then why do we keep seeing a pre-alpha language showing up on the Hacker News frontpage every couple of weeks?

-Because there is a financial incentive to promote the language.
-The financial reports of the Zig Software Foundation:
+Because the Zig team relies on donations.
+The more exposure of the language leads to more donations:

 <img width="690" alt="Finances" src="https://user-images.githubusercontent.com/116085775/196540578-f2114e5b-0188-4ea1-a869-a2a16ce4659f.png">